sandstorm-io/sandstorm/docs/administering/sniproxy.md

 sudo service nginx start
 ```

-Also you most probably have to fix the *Sandstorm* administrator OAuth token.
-Run the following and follow screen instructions:
+You probably have to fix the Sandstorm administrator OAuth token.
+Run the following and follow the instructions that it prints out:

 ```bash
 sudo sandstorm admin-token
 ```